stefaneg/hgop2015/readme.md

 *	Can update latest version in production by push of a button

-* Can get feedback on failing
+* Can get feedback on failed tests in CI
- Travis CI

 *	Can play tic-tac-toe against another user
  Implement using TDD